elisa-tech/wg-automotive/README.md

 Assuming you refrain from committing to your master branch, the changes can be pulled and fast forwarded:
 Command line GIT example with a shell opened in the directory of your local checked out copy:
 ```
+git fetch origin
 git checkout master
-git pull origin
+git pull origin --ff-only
 ```
+The flag --ff-only restricts the pull operation to fast forward merges, this operation will fail if the current revision in your local copy is not a direct ancestor of the upstream revisions to be pulled, i.e. if you by mistake committed to your local master branch.
+For a detailled explanation why that would be highly undesirable even if the merge has no conflicts see [click](https://blog.sffc.xyz/post/185195398930/why-you-should-use-git-pull-ff-only-git-is-a)

-After these two steps, the master branch of all three repositories are synced up, and you are ready to base a feature branch on the master of your local clone.
+After these two steps, the master branch of all three repositories are synced up, you can inspect the latest revision in the master branch and you are prepared to base a feature branch on synced up master branch.

 ## Rebasing a Feature Branch
 While you worked on your feature branch, other pull request might have been merged into the master branch of the upstream repository.